tomjoht/documentation-theme-jekyll/content/jekyll-docs/home.md

 ## Intended audience

 Although this theme could be used for any website, I'm assuming that my main audience involves technical writers.
 Very few technical writers are even aware of Jekyll as a platform, let alone how to use it for tech comm scenarios.
 The instructions for this theme, therefore, are extensive because they discuss a lot of Jekyll basics as well.
-Plus, as a technical writer, I like to document everything extensively.

 I'm not going to assume that you're already familiar with Jekyll, or that you're a UX guru, or that you know how to do backflips in Liquid.
 I'll try to hold your hand as much as possible.

 ## Any questions?

-I hope I got some of the big questions out of the way.
 As far as I can tell, Jekyll supports most of the features a technical writer needs to author and publish content.
-Most importantly, using Jekyll allows you to take full advantage of a modern development platform.
+See {{supported_features}} for an extensive list.
+Most importantly, using Jekyll allows you to take full advantage of a modern web development platform.

 Feel free to ask me a question if there's something I haven't addressed here.
 Remember, I'm approaching this Jekyll documentation and theme from a tech writer's point of view.

 Tom Johnson <br /><a href="mailto:">tomjohnson1492@gmail.com</a>